zertrin/clikraken/README.md

   -V, --version         show program version
   --raw                 output raw json results from the API

+To get help about a subcommand use: clikraken SUBCOMMAND --help For example:
+    clikraken place --help

 Current default currency pair: XETHZEUR.

 Create or edit the setting file /home/zertrin/.config/clikraken/settings.ini to change it.
 If the setting file doesn't exist yet, you can create one by doing:
     clikraken generate_settings > /home/zertrin/.config/clikraken/settings.ini

 You can also set the CLIKRAKEN_DEFAULT_PAIR environment variable which has precedence over the settings from the settings file.
 ```